Founders Parks Walking Tour

 You can start this trail either in the downtown area, by the spillway, at Heritage Village, by the Bison compound or other access points.
 Enjoy nature as you hike near the river.
 You might spot a beaver or see a variety of birds.
 Check out the young bison in their compound.
 There is a lookout tower along the trail to see above the tree line and get your bearings!

-North of the Little Saskatchewan River and west of Tanner’s Crossing School is a newly developed recreational park including walking trails, bike park, Rotary picnic area and Lion’s dog park.
-Plans are in the works to develop this area further with disc golf and a skateboard park.
+North of the Little Saskatchewan River and west of Tanner’s Crossing School is a newly developed recreational park including walking trails, bike park, Rotary picnic area, Lion’s dog park, and disc golf (contact Gateway Motel 204-867-2729, to borrow discs).

 Stone House Tour